inf16nyu/home/labs/README.md

 ### What do I need to run the notebooks?

-* Install [Anaconda Python](https://www.continuum.io/downloads).
+* I recommend using [Anaconda Python](https://www.continuum.io/downloads).
 (This is a version of python that comes prepackaged with many scientific computing libraries (numpy/scipy/scikit-learn) saving you the trouble of dealing with installing each one separately and dealing with dependencies.
-It does not affect your system python and can be uninstalled easily)
+It does not affect your system python and can be uninstalled easily).
+This comes pre-packaged with support for IPython (or now called Jupyter) notebooks.
 * Go to the directory where the ipython notebooks are located and run ``ipython notebook``.
 This will run an ipython server on your local machine and open a browser tab that connects you to the ipython server (typically running on
 ``localhost:8888``
 * If there are additional packages required for a specific lab, they will be pointed out as we go along.